martinreynaert/HitPaRank/README.md

 **Paragraph_(lemmatized)** : The actual paragraph in lemmatized form extracted from the FoLiA XML corpus file.
 All statistics reported in this file are derived from this lemmatized text layer in the FoLiA XML.
 For this study, the lemmatizer used was Spacy.
 For clear identification, the paragraph is preceded by the lable: 'LEM:'.

 **Paragraph_(tokenized)** : The actual paragraph in tokenized form extracted from the FoLiA XML corpus file.
 For this study, the lemmatizer used was UCTO.
 For clear identification, the paragraph is preceded by the lable: 'TOK:'.

+# Contents of Output Lists B/ and C/

+We think the information given for List A/ together with the self-explanatory nature of presentation of the data in these Lists should suffice.

+# Output Working mode 'F' (Read: 'Frequency Lists')

+In this mode HitParank requires access to the FoLiA XML corpus only.

+It builds four ngram frequency lists, one each for word unigrams up to word fourgrams.
+The file names get the extension '.[1-4]gram.tsv'.
+These are currently written to the same directory the script reads the FoLiA XML files from.
+Spaces in the multigrams are represented by underscores, i.e. '_'.

+**Usage** : $ perl HitPaRank.V1.pl /reddata/EIDEAS/QUINE/QUINEV05FOLIASPACY folia.xml

+# Output Working mode 'E' (Read: 'Extend' or 'Expand' tentative expert term lists)

+Producing the final term lists was in fact a three step process.

+First, the experts produced lists of what they considered relevant terms for their research queries.
+These broke down into five categories, hence the five lists, finally.
+These first version lists had wilcards, for terms that likely had multiple word forms in the QUINE corpus.

+***The five initial lists, input for Mode 'E'***

+List 1:

+List 2:

+List 3:

+List 4:

+List 5:

+Second, these five lists served as input for the 'E' mode of HitPaRank and produced the following five expanded lists, with extra annotations to appraise the experts of the outcome of the expansion step and to guide them in their final decision-taking over whether or not to retain the expanded terms in the lists.
+They were further provided with lists of likely (pseudo-)scientific they might have overlooked in building their first version lists or might not even be aware of Quine ever mentioned them in his writing.
+These were lists drawn from the corpus frequency lists for words ending e.g. in -ology, -ism, etc.

+***The five expanded lists, input for for the experts***

+List 1:

+List 2:

+List 3:

+List 4:

+List 5:

+Third, after their final decision-taking round, we finally ended up with the following five manually vetted and curated lists that served as input to Mode 'A' of HitPaRank.

+***The five final lists, input for Mode 'A'***

+List 1:

+List 2:

+List 3:

+List 4:

+List 5: